 The Dominican Republic is full of magical places and Santo Domingo is among them.
 Standing as the capital of the country and one of the oldest cities, you know it's going to be good.

-For all you ILP volunteers out there, Santo Domingo may seem far away from Puerto Plata on the map (I mean, it's completely on the other side of the country), but it's really only a few hours away by bus (and bus tickets are very, very cheap).
+For all you ILP volunteers out there, Santo Domingo may seem far away from Puerto Plata on the map (I mean, it's completely on the other side of the country), but it's actually only a few hours away by bus (and bus tickets are very, very cheap).
 We've got some tips to help you plan your trip to Santo Domingo so that you get the very most out of it!

 - How Long Should I Plan For?

 - How To Get To Santo Domingo